St. John’s Lutheran Church – Stewartville, Minnesota

 Precautionary Measures to be Followed during the Coronavirus Pandemic

-- Attendance at each of the three weekend services will be limited to 25% of our seating capacity, that is, about 60-65 persons.
+- Attendance at each of the three weekend services is limited to about 65-70 persons so that we may maintain proper social distancing.

-- Members and friends will be required to register for the worship service they wish to attend.
+- Members and friends are required to register for the worship service they wish to attend.
 They need to do this each weekend either by calling the church office at 507-533-4420 or using the online app, Sign-up Genius.
-When the maximum number of people allowed at each service is reached, that service will be closed to any more worshipers.
+When the maximum number of people allowed at each service is reached, that service is closed to any more worshipers.

 - Persons who are at higher risk for severe illness are strongly encouraged to stay home.

-- Persons who have had recent contact with an infected person must stay home.
+- Persons who have had recent close contact with an infected person must stay home.

 - Social distancing of at least six feet is required between people who do not live in the same household.
 (Members of the same house may sit together in the same pew.)